JulesssG/ADA-project/README.md

 ## Contributions
 - Christina Mantonanaki:
   - First hands on with the dataset (pre-processing and experiment to extract topics using matching words)
-  - Tries with Word2Vec on examples
+  - Tries with Word2Vec on examples/dataset
+  - First analysis for holiday trends
-  - Start of the website
+  - Contributed to the website
-  - Start of poster design
+  - Working on poster design
 - Florian Ravasi:
   - Event impact with bayesian structural time series
   - Word frequencies to capture events coding and analysis